IBMDeveloperUK/Containers-101/1_Create_view_pull_images/README.md

 ## Pulling images

 You now know how to create a Docker image using a Dockerfile, but with exception of custom built software, you usually want to run images that you don't maintain.
-To pull ubuntu from the public docker regisrty on DockerHub, run the following command:
+Docker Hub is a registry that provides a marketplace for Docker images for all to use.
+The [official images](https://hub.docker.com/explore/) for products in their Docker-ized format will be built by the maintainers and published here.
+To pull the official ubuntu image from DockerHub, run the following command:

 `docker pull ubuntu`